atecon/BEAR/README.md

 function matrix nmissing (const numeric target)
 ```

-Calculates the number of missing values in a given series or list.
+Calculates the number of missing values in a given series, list or matrix.

 *Parameters:*

-- `target`: The series or list to calculate the number of missing values for.
+- `target`: The series, list or matrix to calculate the number of missing values for.

 *Returns:*

 - `matrix`: If the input is a series, returns a matrix with one element - the number of missing values in the series.
-If the input is a list, returns a matrix with the number of missing values for each series in the list.
-The row names of the matrix are the variable names from the list, and the column name is "n missing".
+If the input is a list or matrix, returns a matrix with the number of missing values for each series/ column.
+The row names of the matrix are the variable names from the list/ matrix, and the column name is "n missing".

 **shape()**